san-zrl/chess_openings/README.md

 I am a chess player.
 I used to play in my youth a lot but then lost contact to the game due to lack of playing partners.
 I couple of years ago I discovered [Lichess.org](https://lichess.org) and got back into playing.
-This re-boosted my playing level and os I thought I use their free data for this data science project on chess openings.
+This re-boosted my playing level and so I thought I use their free data for this data science project on chess openings.

 [Lichess.org](https://lichess.org) is a free online chess server that provides an extensive